 5. Attend a police academy.

-Most police hiring programs will include a police academy component for prospective officers who have passed the previous hiring steps.
-Most law enforcement departments have their own academy, which recruits are required to attend for a period of 12 to 24 weeks before going out into the field.
+Police hiring programs will include a police academy component for prospective officers who have passed the previous hiring steps.
+Most law enforcement departments have their own academy, which must be certified by the state’s Peace Officer Standards and Training (POST) commission to meet professional training and safety standards.
+Recruits attend the academy for 12 to 24 weeks before going out into the field.
 Recruits will usually draw a salary during this period.
 Academy courses may cover topics such as criminal law, community policing, firearms training, and investigation and defensive tactics.

 6. Receive field training.

 Whether or not a department has its own academy, virtually all departments have some type of official field training program.
 For a period of three to six months typically and sometimes as long as a year, the department will assign a new officer to a field training officer (FTO) who administers the prescribed training to the trainee.
 Depending on the agency, the FTO might be a sergeant or master officer, or perhaps simply a senior officer who has demonstrated the necessary skills and willingness to train rookies.
 FTOs have some discretion in how to train their new hires, but most will start out with verbal instruction and modeling and then will eventually assume the role of observer.
 When the rookie officer meets the department’s required criteria and receives the endorsement of the FTO, he or she will be a full-fledged cop.
 In many agencies, that will mean graduating to solo patrol of an assigned beat.
 Whether working alone or with a partner, this new officer will soon discover that the process of training never ends.
 It will, in fact, continue throughout the officer’s career in police work.
 Aside from the ongoing training that departments and licensing commissions require, an officer will literally learn something new every day.
 Policing is an extremely complex job, and becoming a cop is not a destination.
 It is a journey that lasts as long as the officer wears the badge.